Skip to main content

 RF Spectrum

-To access this information, navigate to the Wireless > Monitor > AP Neighbors page.
+Enabling AP neighbors changes the RF Spectrum page.
+Navigate to the Wireless > Monitor > RF Spectrum page.
 Only APs with a dedicated WIPS radio will appear on this page.
 If there are none within the selected network, the page will not appear.

 The RF Spectrum page gives users real-time metrics to analyze how densely populated their RF environment is.
 The page displays a listed view of each in-network AP with the following information.